spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_ifu.rst

    - the same set of parameters available to :ref:`outlier-detection-imaging` also applies to this code

- * Resample all input :py:class:`~jwst.datamodels.ImageModel` images into :py:class:`~jwst.datamodels.IFUCubeModel` observations.
+ * Resample all input :py:class:`~jwst.datamodels.IFUImageModel` images into :py:class:`~jwst.datamodels.IFUCubeModel` observations.

    - Resampling uses :py:class:`~jwst.cube_build.CubeBuildStep` to create